robert-westenberger/knowledgebase/SQL/common-table-expressions.md

 ```

 The above will select all of the results from our subquery, which in this case, is a single row.

+A **common table expression** is basically the same as a subquery, except assigned a name and defined prior to the query in which it's referenced.

+The simplest CTE version